 Why choose a CPA Firm?

-Choosing the right team to help you with your personal or business tax and accounting needs should be evaluated no differently than from hiring an expert attorney or seeking out an expert medical practitioner.
+Choosing the right team to help you with your personal or business tax and accounting needs should be evaluated no differently than hiring an expert attorney or seeking out an expert medical practitioner.

 Much like an attorney or a doctor, a Certified Public Accountant (also known as a CPA) is a state-licensed professional.
 When choosing a CPA firm over another type of accounting firm it is important to understand the differences a public accounting firm will make.

 Unfortunately, in our industry, anyone without any sort of background or education in accounting can help prepare tax returns and financial statements.
 In many cases, clients that hire us are surprised to find out that their prior tax professional was not a licensed CPA.
 Most automatically assume they hired a CPA to handle their very sensitive tax and financial matters.

 Unfortunately in our industry, anyone without any sort of background or education in accounting can help prepare tax returns and financial statements.
 In many cases, clients that hire us are surprised to find out that their prior tax professional was not a licensed CPA.
 Most automatically assume they hired a CPA to handle their very sensitive tax and financial matters.

 - A CPA must have a formal education in accounting and have an in-depth understanding of accounting principles.

 - The CPA will have 150 college credits and typically hold a Master’s degree from an accredited educational institution.